Applehand/eleventy-site/eleventy/src/writings/setting-up-a-home-neuroagentic-network.md

 | Chat as the only queue | A shared workspace and jobboard for durable, asynchronous work                                                                                                 |
 | Stale memory           | Nightly consolidation that summarizes old context instead of dropping it                                                                                       |
 | Runaway autonomy       | Modes and seasons that scope how independent the system is                                                                                                     |

-The "neuro" part is a loose metaphor.
-Agents map to brain functions like attention, memory, and reflection.
-It helps name the parts and nothing more.

 #### The standing cast